valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 compare the result of redis-benchmark to the result of another benchmark program and extrapolate.

-For instance, Redis and memcached in single-threaded mode can be compared on GET/SET operations.
+For instance, Valkey and memcached in single-threaded mode can be compared on GET/SET operations.
 Both are in-memory data stores, working mostly in the same way at the protocol level.
 Provided their respective benchmark application is aggregating queries in the same way (pipelining) and use a similar number of connections, the comparison is actually meaningful.

-When you're benchmarking a high-performance, in-memory database like Redis, it may be difficult to saturate the server.
+When you're benchmarking a high-performance, in-memory database like Valkey, it may be difficult to saturate the server.
 Sometimes, the performance bottleneck is on the client side, and not the server-side.
 In that case, the client (i.e., the benchmarking program itself) must be fixed, or perhaps scaled out, to reach the maximum throughput.

-### Factors impacting Redis performance
+### Factors impacting Valkey performance

-There are multiple factors having direct consequences on Redis performance.
+There are multiple factors having direct consequences on Valkey performance.
 We mention them here, since they can alter the result of any benchmarks.
-Please note however, that a typical Redis instance running on a low end, untuned box usually provides good enough performance for most applications.
+Please note however, that a typical Valkey instance running on a low end, untuned box usually provides good enough performance for most applications.

 + Network bandwidth and latency usually have a direct impact on the performance.